 SCADA stands for Supervisory Control and Data Acquisition.
-The and MRV-M22 data radios from Raveon Technologies are "Tech Series" modems.
-The Tech Series modems make wireless modems for SCADA gateways and Remote Units (RTUs) in SCADA and telemetry systems.
-The GPIO options on the Tech Series Radios enable these Tech Series be complete RTUs, with many different input and output pins features.
+The MRV-M21 and MRV-M22 data radios from Raveon Technologies are called the "Tech Series" modems.
+The Tech Series modems make ideal wireless modems for SCADA gateways and Remote Terminal Units (RTUs) for SCADA and telemetry systems.
+This Application Brief describes the general requirements for a wireless SCADA modem and then provides the information needed to configure an M21 series modem to work in common SCADA applications.